BSc (Hons) Logistics, Procurement and Supply Chain Management

-100% of our Logistics and Supply Chain Management students were satisfied with their course (NSS 2019)
+91% of our BSc (Hons) Logistics and Supply Chain Management students were satisfied with their course.
+National Student Survey 2022

 Supply chains deliver all our products and services that we consume – they also involve operations management, logistics, procurement and project management.
 It’s a growing, specialist area that is a key part of any business.

 The BSc (Hons) Logistics, Procurement and Supply Chain Management is accredited by the Chartered Institute of Procurement and Supply and offers a future facing and integrated business education covering the main disciplines and operational areas of business, whilst focusing on supporting students to develop the skills and competencies required in a contemporary and future labour market.
-In addition with 3 years relevant work experience you will also receive free student membership to CIPS.
+In addition, with 3 years relevant work experience, you will be eligible for full membership with CIPS (MCIPS).

 The overarching philosophy of our newly designed degree is to support and enhance progression, achievement and success, whilst challenging our students to become professional, aspirational and globally minded managers in a complex, dynamic economic environment.
 The course is a meaningful partnership between students, employers and the South Wales Business School, with clear innovations in work-based learning, assessment for learning and teaching and learning initiatives.